MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.ChangeNotifications/Invoke-MgReauthorizeSubscription.md

 Reauthorize a subscription when you receive a reauthorizationRequired challenge.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaReauthorizeSubscription](/powershell/module/Microsoft.Graph.Beta.ChangeNotifications/Invoke-MgBetaReauthorizeSubscription?view=graph-powershell-beta)

 ## SYNTAX

 ### Reauthorize (Default)